 How postdocs enhance Baylor’s academic efforts

 There’s a position in higher education that’s deeply appreciated by professors and students, but somewhat unsung outside of those with whom they closely interact: the postdoc.
-“Postdoc” is academic shorthand for postdoctoral researchers, and we’ll soon be welcoming more of them to Baylor.
+“Postdoc” is academic shorthand for postdoctoral researchers, and alongside professors and students, they’re an important part of the research being done at Baylor.

 So — what does that mean for Baylor?

 “Nothing can fuel a research enterprise faster than experienced researchers,” says Dr. Kevin Chambliss, Baylor’s vice provost for research.
-“Postdoctoral researchers are completely focused on growing and driving research, providing additional bandwidth for faculty researchers.
-Postdocs also directly and immediately move the needle in the Carnegie ranking through an infusion of additional research staff.”
+“Postdoctoral researchers are completely focused on growing and driving research, providing additional bandwidth for faculty researchers.”

 The postdoc position has become a common step on the academic ladder, an intermediate rung between the completion of a doctoral degree and teaching.
 Postdocs typically spend about three years working alongside professors in labs or offices to support that professor’s research efforts and gain experience that can enhance their own careers.
 Postdocs are able to manage the day-to-day activities of a professor’s lab and research, thus freeing the professor to focus his/her time and attention other places — including the classroom and the students they teach.